UA-141369524-4

 ✔️ Chocolate chip morsels: You can always find some chocolaty-way to bake them in or enjoy in a no-bake trail mix.

-✔️ EVOO: medium and a lighter version for baking (if you like the scent and taste, chances are you’ll love it in your dishes).
+✔️ EVOO: keep a medium and a lighter version for cooking vs. baking (if you like the scent and taste, chances are you’ll love it in your dishes).

 ✔️ Flours: all-purpose, whole wheat, bread, corn, gluten-free (ex: almond, coconut, and buckwheat can be used in baking).
 Gluten-free flours are better preserved in the fridge than in a pantry.

-✔️ Baking agents: (ex: cornstarch, baking powder, baking soda-the orange box in your fridge not to be confused with slightly different baking powder in baking), yeast packets for breads, sugars sparingly used for baking (ex: powdered sugar, monkfruit sugar, brown sugar).
+✔️ Baking agents: cornstarch, baking powder, baking soda-the orange box in your fridge not to be confused with slightly different baking powder in baking, yeast packets for breads, sugars sparingly used for baking (ex: powdered sugar, monkfruit sugar, and brown sugar).
+You can learn to add less sugar and crave less.

-✔️ Variety of herbs and spices: for every day (ex: oregano, turmeric, cayenne, cumin, black pepper, cinnamon) and Thanksgiving/Christmas holidays (ex: thyme, rosemary, nutmeg, anise, allspice, cardamom).
+✔️ Variety of anti-inflammatory herbs and spices: for every day you want to have a variety of spice such as: oregano, turmeric, cayenne, cumin, black pepper, cinnamon.

 ✔️ Breads: Where is the best place to preserve bread longer… pantry, fridge, or freezer?

-And on that note, this is my no-refined sugar cinnamon buns bread recipe:
+And here is the no-refined sugar but refined cinnamon buns 😊bread recipe:

 Jump to Recipe